DolfinED-HoLabs/visitor-counter/Project-Requirements.md

 # Project Title: Containerizing a Flask Web App with Redis Using Docker

 📌 Objective
-The goal of this assignment is to demonstrate your ability to containerize a Python web application using Docker and Docker Compose.
+The goal of this project is to demonstrate your ability to containerize a Python web application using Docker and Docker Compose.
 You will set up a multi-container application that includes:
 A Flask-based web app
 A Redis key-value store